 - Provided funding for students to attend conferences when their work was honored

-- Established with the Student Life Department a one year agreement with USA Today Readership Program to provide newspapers to NWU students
+- Established with the Student Life Department an agreement with USA Today Readership Program to provide newspapers to NWU students

 - Recommended that pass/fail guidelines be uniform in all academic departments

 - Funded the purchase of an additional security phone on the corner of 54th and Huntington

 - Established memorials on campus for fellow students who have passed away